 At the request of Board Chair Tovar, General Counsel Castillo addressed the public appearance requests.
 General Counsel Castillo explained that Section 9 of the Board of Trustees Bylaws governs public appearances before the Board of Trustees and sets forth registration procedures, time limits for speakers, and rules of decorum.
 He delineated the rules of decorum.
 General Counsel Castillo commented that, pursuant to Section 9.1 of the Bylaws, a person who desires to be heard on a matter before the Board must register by 11:00 AM on the business day before the subject meeting by completing a public comment form.
 He indicated that as of 11:00 AM on Thursday, February 6, 2025, 15 requests to address the Board were received.
 He added that two (2) additional requests were received shortly after the 11:00 AM deadline.
-General Counsel Castillo explained that given the meeting was noticed as a Special Meeting pursuant to Section 6.3 of the Bylaws, the Chair had exercised his discretion to allow those two (2) speakers to address the Board.
-General Counsel Castillo commented that since there were 17 registered speakers, the Chair, pursuant to Section 9.2 of the Bylaws, had exercised his discretion to shorten the time allotted from (two) 2 minutes to one (1) minute.
+General Counsel Castillo stated that given that the meeting was noticed as a Special Meeting pursuant to Section 6.3 of the Bylaws, the Chair has exercised his discretion to allow said two (2) speakers to address the Board.
+General Counsel Castillo commented that given that there are 17 registered speakers, the Chair, pursuant to Section 9.2 of the Bylaws, has exercised his discretion to shorten the time allotted from (two) 2 minutes to one (1) minute.